 - Crumble the Shredded Wheat into a bowl

 - Add the melted Chocolate to the crumbled Shredded Wheat and stir well with a wooden spoon, to ensure that it’s all well coated.

-- When everything’s well mixed together, put a dessert-spoonful or so into a bun case, and using the bottom end of a wooden spoon, make a hollow to hold the eggs..
+- When everything’s well mixed together, put a dessert-spoonful or so into a bun case.
+Then, using the bottom end of a wooden spoon, make a hollow to hold the eggs..
 Let the kids take their time – it’s all good fun, and a great memory for them, as it is for me And yes, I’m pretty sure we used our fingers, and not the end of a wooden spoon, to mould the nests!